semmypurewal/jermaine/README.md

 Jermaine is a JavaScript data modeling tool.
-Drawing inspiration from Jasmine, Mongoose, and Rails, it's designed to help create robust and readable JavaScript data models.
+Drawing inspiration from Jasmine, Mongoose, and ActiveRecord, it's designed to help create robust and readable JavaScript data models.

 Thanks to the folks at NEMAC (nemac.unca.edu) for allowing me to release